Signs and symptoms of pancreatic cancer

 These tumors often make serotonin or its precursor, 5-HTP.
 When a pancreatic tumor makes these substances, they first travel to the liver.
 The liver breaks these substances down before they can reach the rest of the body and cause problems.
 Because of this, carcinoid tumors often don’t cause symptoms until they spread outside the pancreas.

 When these tumors do spread, it is most often to the liver.
 There, the cancer cells can release hormones directly into the blood leaving the liver.
-This can cause the carcinoid syndrome, with symptoms including flushing (skin turning red with a warm feeling), diarrhea, wheezing, and a rapid heart rate.
+This can cause the carcinoid syndrome, with symptoms including flushing (redness and warmth in the face or neck), diarrhea, wheezing, and a rapid heart rate.
 These symptoms often occur in episodes, between which the person may feel fine.

 Over a long time, the hormone-like substances released by these tumors can damage heart valves, causing shortness of breath, weakness, and a heart murmur (an abnormal heart sound).